Skip to content

 • pip (comes with Python)

-Step 1 — Create a virtual environment
+Step 1 — Create a virtual environment and install

 python -m venv .venv